NeerajHazarika/NeerajHazarika/README.md

 -  Obsessed with exploring and learning new things
 -  Learning DSA, Python, Flutter, Java Script
--  Currently pursuing B.E in C.S.T at IIEST, Shibpur, West Bengal
+-  Currently pursuing B.Tech in C.S.T at IIEST, Shibpur, West Bengal
 -  19 y/o, UG 1
 -  In my free time I like to watch Anime, Kdramas, English Series, Listen to music or Browse through YT or internet